kids-first/kf-api-study-creator/docs/development/quickstart.rst

 may be some instances when development needs to happen outside of the container.

-To install and run in the local enviorment, it's suggested to use a virtual environment as below:
+To install and run in the local environment, it's suggested to use a virtual environment as below:

 .. code-block:: bash